jxrvys/ios-port/iOS_Port.md

 ## Building on-device (rootless jailbreak)

-These notes assume OpenSSH + a Procursus-based package manager (Sileo/Zebra) and a `/var/jb` rootless layout.
+These notes assume OpenSSH (for simplicity) + a Procursus-based package manager (Sileo/Zebra) and a `/var/jb` rootless layout.

 1. Make sure you have a compiler and make:
    ```